Section: Default - Alt

 Background To Post

-Here at North East Screen we develop and champion North East England as one of the UK’s leading film and TV production hubs where exceptional screen industry talent can live, create and work.
+Join us at the most exciting time for the film and TV industry in North East England!
+Here at North East Screen, we develop and champion the North East as one of the UK’s leading film and TV production hubs where exceptional screen industry talent can live, work and create.

 Who Are We Looking For?